 the date of the implementation of the decision

-whether the case was an appeal of a first level ruling.

-The WG recommends that the TDRP be amended to include language along the lines of this revised version of the UDRP:
+With this in mind, the WG recommends that the TDRP be amended to include language along the lines of this revised version of the UDRP:

-The relevant gTLD Registry Operator or Dispute Resolution Provider shall report any decision made with respect to a transfer dispute initiated under the TDRP.
-All decisions under this Policy will be published in full over the Internet, except when a Dispute Resolution Panel or gTLD Registry determines in an exceptional case to redact portions of its decision.
+The relevant Dispute Resolution Provider shall report any decision made with respect to a transfer dispute initiated under the TDRP.
+All decisions under this Policy will be published in full over the Internet, except when a Dispute Resolution Panel determines, in an exceptional case, to redact portions of its decision.
 In any event, the portion of any decision determining a complaint to have been brought in bad faith shall be published.

-5.2.1.4 Preliminary level of consensus for this recommendation
+5.2.1.3 Preliminary level of consensus for this recommendation